Get to Sleep Naturally

 Side Effects of Lack of Sleep

 Just a single night of disrupted sleep can impair your reaction times, productivity, and resilience against stress, and lead to irritability and daytime fatigue.
 In the long-term, sleeplessness raises your risk of serious health problems, and may itself indicate a serious underlying health issue.
-If you’re tired of being tired, speak to your healthcare provider for professional medical advice.
+If you’re tired of being tired, speak to your health care practitioner for professional medical advice.

 Lack of quality sleep is associated with: